United exiting exchange; impact likely to be small

 In the HHS-run Oklahoma exchange, five carriers were initially slated to offer plans for 2015, up from four in 2014.
 Plans were to be available from Coventry/Aetna, Blue Cross Blue Shield of Oklahoma, and Time, as well as newcomers GlobalHealth and CommunityCare.
-But at the eleventh hour, Coventry/Aetna decided to only offer plan outside the exchange (as of September 2015, their website indicates that Oklahoma is not in their service area at all, including outside the exchange).
+But at the eleventh hour, Coventry/Aetna decided to only offer group plans, outside the exchange, with no individual market presence in Oklahoma in 2015.

 Four carriers offered dental plans on the exchange: Best Life, Dentegra, Delta Dental, and Guardian.

 Across the four existing exchange carriers, premium changes for 2015 ranged from a decrease of 9.1 percent to an increase of 29 percent.
 The weighted average was a 12.2 percent rate increase (as calculated by ACAsignups.net).
 But the addition of two new carriers helped to improve competition in the exchange and provide enrollees with greater plan choice.

 If we focus just on the cheapest silver plans, Oklahoma is a good example of why it was so important to shop around for 2015 coverage – and continues to be important going forward.
 People with the cheapest silver plan from 2014 who are willing to shop around and switch to the cheapest silver plan for 2015 were able to obtain price decreases in most of the state.
 If they auto-renewed their 2014 plan however, their price went up instead.